powersupplyhq/heroku-buildpack-nginx/readme.md

 ## Setup

 Here are 2 setup examples.
 One example for a new app, another for an existing app.
-In both cases, we are working with ruby & unicorn.
+In both cases, we are working with ruby & puma.
 Keep in mind that this buildpack is not ruby specific.

 ### Existing App